 The client is induced into hypnosis (or other techniques; see Recovered-Memory techniques above) for the purpose of interacting with supposed alter personalities.

-The client is encouraged to make use of an internal “bulletin board” to allow alter personalities to post messages to each other or hold “inner board meetings” as a method of permitting alters to communicate with each other.
+The client is encouraged to use self hypnosis and guided imagery to make use of an internal “bulletin board” to allow alter personalities to post messages to each other or hold “inner board meetings” as a method of permitting alters to communicate with each other.

-Using hypnotic techniques, the client is encouraged to locate or create a “safe space” in their mind where they may locate and communicate with supposed alter personalities and where they may be given traumatic memories by alter personalities.
+Using hypnotic techniques or guided imagery, the client is encouraged to locate or create a “safe space” in their mind where they may find and communicate with supposed alter personalities and where they may be given supposed repressed traumatic memories by alter personalities.

 The client is encouraged to write journal entries and draw pictures with their non-dominant hand to encourage supposed child alter personalities to come forward.

-Although DID-oriented therapists typically claim that these findings reflect the discovery rather than the creation of alters, evidence suggests that many and perhaps most alters are products of inadvertent therapist suggestion.
-For example, most diagnoses of DID derive from a relatively small number of therapists, most of whom are self-reported DID specialists (Mai, 1995).
+Additionally, the number of alters tends to increase over the course of DID-oriented therapy (Piper, 1997; Ross, Norton & Wozney, 1989).
+Although DID-oriented therapists will claim that this reflects the discovery rather than the creation of alters, evidence suggests that many and perhaps most alters are products of inadvertent or blatant therapist suggestion (see above common applications).
+For example, most diagnoses of DID derive from a very small collection of therapists, most of whom are self-reported DID “experts” (Mai, 1995).